 What does an Optometrist do?

 Optometrists spend most of their time testing the vision systems of their patients.
-The qualities tested include the ability to focus and coordinate the eye, gauge depth perception, and accurately distinguish between colours.
-When an optometrist ascertains that a patient has an issue with an aspect of their vision, he or she will prescribe the appropriate treatment for the ailment, from corrective eyewear, to medication and surgery.
+The qualities tested include the ability to focus and coordinate the eye, gauge depth perception, and accurately distinguish between colors.
+When an optometrist ascertains that a patient has an issue with an aspect of their vision, they will prescribe the appropriate treatment for the ailment, from corrective eyewear, to medication and surgery.

 In addition to concerning themselves with the vision systems of their patients, there are many clues to overall patient wellbeing as well as general health and nutrition factors that optometrists may notice over the course of a standard vision test.
 They often can detect systemic diseases based on evidence they find during these tests, providing a vital primary care service to their patients.

 What is the workplace of an Optometrist like?

 Optometrists operate in a fast-paced professional environment.
 Most patient visits last for 15 - 30 minutes, which is typically all the time required to run the battery of tests, so there is often a high volume of patients that come through an optometrist's doors.
 Many optometrists enjoy the number of different people they get to meet and interact with on any given day, so it helps to be a personable individual who enjoys the company of others.